 - hearing aid technology

-You will develop clinical skills to not only test hearing, but to select and fit hearing aids.
-You will also develop the soft skills you will need to work with a variety of clients, all of whom experiencing some form of hearing loss.
-Skills like active listening, empathy and effective communication to help you connect with your clients and better understand their unique needs.
+You will also develop the soft skills, or people skills, needed to work with a range of clients with varying degrees of hearing loss.
+Skills like active listening, empathy and effective communication will help you learn how to connect with your clients and better understand their unique needs to provide exceptional client-based care.

 You'll also be encouraged to develop an entrepreneurial mindset through additional courses that address key contemporary topics, including: